heim-rs/heim/DEVELOPMENT.md

 ## Short intro about how things should be done

 Consider we want to expose information about CPU statistics (context switches and interrupts amount).

-The crate should have the following structure:
+Our new crate should have the following structure:

 ```
-$ls /src
+$ ls /src

 os/
 sys/